Best web scraping tools for 2026

 - Output is optimized for vector databases.

-- Handles crawling depth and subdomains automatically.
+- Handles crawl depth and subdomains automatically.

 - Open source version available.